Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 Besides, they quickly clog the filter during the final filtering process, so that it has to be changed frequently.

-What is cold infusion?
+What is Cold Infusion?

 The storage problem should also be solved, because cold brew is often stored and served in the refrigerator for several days, but tastes noticeably worse and more bitter on the second and third day than on the first day.

-Cold Infusion is a freshly brewed filter coffee, under-extracted and brewed directly on ice.
+It is a freshly brewed filter coffee, under-extracted and brewed directly on ice.

 Under-extracted means that we don’t get everything out of the coffee that it has to offer.

 But what we primarily get out of the coffee are the enzymatic aromas and the acidity.